 We are more than happy to hear from you if you would like to have more information about the Institute or have specific questions about our activities!

-The fourth Basic Program will start September 2018 and will end June 2022!
+ILTK’s fourth Basic Program starts September 2018 and finishes June 2022!

-The Institute offers the course both residentially and online.
-The Study Program is composed of nine topics.
+The Institute offers the program both residentially and online.